mtlynch/mtlynch.io/content/retrospectives/2023/05/index.md

 I thought back to a year ago and wistfully remembered how much spare capacity the local team had.
 At that point, my biggest problem was [missing opportunities](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes) to let them take on more responsibility.

 This year, the situation had flipped.
 I was taking on tasks that the local team would otherwise be doing.
-And there was a constant feeling that we were struggling to stay on top of workload rather than just handling it calmly.
+And there was a constant feeling that we were struggling to stay on top of our workload rather than just handling it calmly.
 We were neglecting long-term tasks like documentation or inventory planning.

 Worst of all, I couldn't get excited about strong sales.
 When I'd check Shopify and see we sold 10+ units in a single day, instead of celebrating the win, my first thought was, "Oh no!
 This is going to make it harder for us to build up inventory at the warehouse."